radixdlt/radix-dapp-toolkit/packages/dapp-toolkit/README.md

 - **requires** networkId - Target radix network ID.
 - _optional_ applicationName - Your dApp name.
 It's only used for statistics purposes on gateway side
 - _optional_ applicationVersion - Your dApp version.
 It's only used for statistics purposes on gateway side
+- _optional_ logger - Configure and provide `Logger` instance if you want to deep dive into what's happening in RDT

+There are more configuration options which are not described here.
+Please look up [`OptionalRadixDappToolkitOptions`](https://github.com/radixdlt/radix-dapp-toolkit/blob/c65fa2ad016b22e3b5a5410a0a1adc24bbee86fe/packages/dapp-toolkit/src/_types.ts#L48) to learn more.

 ## Login requests